ISISComputingGroup/ibex_developers_manual/doc/nexus/nexus_framelog.md

 # `raw_data_1/framelog`

-This is an {external+nexus_manual:doc}`classes/base_classes/NXcollection`.
+This is an {external+nexus_manual:doc}`classes/base_classes/NXcollection` which contains a set of time-series arrays with equal sizes, indexed by the frame number.
 It is only written if event-mode is enabled.
 Each subgroup is an {external+nexus_manual:doc}`classes/base_classes/NXlog`.

 The datasets written are: